Syrian News Channel: During the Syrian civil war

-Post-Assad
+Post-Ba'athist Syria

-The channel suspended all of its broadcasts after the fall of the Assad regime in December 2024.
+The channel suspended all of its broadcasts after the fall of the Assad regime on 8 December 2024.

 On 20 April, Ministry of Information minister Hamza al-Mustafa announced that the channel would be returning on 5 May 2025 after getting the "support and guidance" from president Ahmed al-Sharaa.
 Head of the Syrian News Channel, Jamil Srour, said that the channel wanted to return on the 13th of March to celebrate the 14th anniversary of the Syrian Revolution but couldn't because of sanctions against the General Authority for Radio and Television (GART).
 On 22 April 2025, GART signed the contract with Nilesat to bring the Syrian News Channel back to the Egyptian satellites, one day after signing the contract with ِQatari Es'hailSat.

 On 5 May 2025, the channel relaunched at 5:00 PM.

 Headquarters

-A large studio in Drousha and a smaller studio, which can be hooked up to the headquarters for down-the-line interviews, is located in Gomarek Square in Damascus to accommodate live guests.
+The Syrian News Channel primarily hosts its broadcasting in a large studio in Drousha alongside a smaller studio, which can be hooked up to the headquarters for down-the-line interviews, located in Gomarek Square in Damascus to accommodate live guests.